Love the Woman

 Love the Woman is the fifth studio album by singer Chanté Moore.
 It was released by Peak Records on June 17, 2008, in the United States.
-Her debut with the label, it marked her first solo release since her 2000 album Exposed, following the release of her collaborative albums Things That Lovers Do (2003) and Uncovered/Covered (2006) with husband Kenny Lattimore.
-Moore reunited with producer George Duke and consulted Raphael Saadiq and Warryn Campbell to work with her on Love the Woman with the result that it encompasses contemporary R&B, jazz, and pop, and also finds Moore personalizing songs by two past artists, including Minnie Riperton and Nancy Wilson.
-Love the Woman spawned the single "It Ain't Supposed to Be This Way" which peaked at number 21 on Billboards Adult R&B Songs chart.
+Her debut with the label, it marked her first solo release since her 2000 album Exposed (2000), following the release of her collaborative albums Things That Lovers Do (2003) and Uncovered/Covered (2006) with husband Kenny Lattimore.
+Moore reunited with producer George Duke and consulted Raphael Saadiq and Warryn Campbell to work with her on Love the Woman with the result that it encompasses contemporary R&B, jazz, and pop.